flightjs/flight/CONTRIBUTING.md

 ## Pull requests

-Good pull requests – patches, improvements, new features – are a fantastic help.
+Good pull requests&mdash;patches, improvements, new features&mdash;are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Make sure to adhere to the coding conventions used throughout the codebase (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Make sure to adhere to the coding conventions used throughout the codebase (indentation, accurate comments, etc.).
+Please run `npm test` before you push: this will run the jasmine test suite (using karma runner) and check your syntax style is consistent with master (using JSCS)

 Please follow this process; it's the best way to get your work included in the
 project: